fortrabbit/blog/php-73-eol.md

 ## Cheers

 Thanks for taking the time to keep your software up-to-date.
 Have a question?
-Don't hesitate <a href="javascript:Intercom('showNewMessage');">to ask us right away</a>!
+Don't hesitate to ask us right away!
 We can also offer you a discount for running two versions of your Apps side by side.